sanders41/meilisearch-python-sdk/README.md

 By inheriting from BaseConfig, or any of the other [provided models](https://github.com/sanders41/async-search-client/tree/main/async_search_client/models) you will be inheriting Pydantic models and therefore have access to the funcitonality Pydantic provides such as [validators](https://pydantic-docs.helpmanual.io/usage/validators/) and [Fields](https://pydantic-docs.helpmanual.io/usage/model_config/#alias-precedence).
-Pydantic will also automatically deserialized the data into the correct data type base on the type hint provided.
+Pydantic will also automatically deserialized the data into the correct data type based on the type hint provided.

 ## Installation